-Place fine-mesh strainer over medium storage tub.
+Place fine-mesh strainer over large measuring cup.
 Pour tea through strainer.
-Let sit 5 minutes.
-Push on solids to extract liquid, then discard.
-(Makes 3 cups/750 mL.)
+Drain 5 minutes.
+Push on solids to extract remaining liquid, then discard.
+Add enough water to equal 3 cups (750 mL).

 Use immediately.
-Or cool, cover and refrigerate.
+Or cool to room temperature, then transfer to storage tub or jar, and refrigerate.
 Or freeze in ice cube trays.

 Fill glass 1/3 full of ice cubes.
 Add cold Masala Chai, sweetener and milk.
 For every 1 cup (250 mL) Masala Chai, stir in 1/2 cup (125 mL) milk and 1 to 2 tbsp (15 to 30 mL) syrup.

 Use 2 tbsp (30 mL) decaf tea leaves.